 I hope you have learnt many things about Modaks today.
 Make this quick and sumptuous mawa modak to celebrate the festival with your family.
 Your loved ones will surely relish these rich elegant and delightful mawa modaks.

-WATCH VIDEO BELOW: Instant Mawa Modak Recipe (Khoya Modak)
+Instant Mawa Modak (Khoya Modak) (Step-by-step photo instructions)